stackbit-projects/siweb-5d493/index.md

     section_id: about
     content: >
       Born and raised in Texas.
-Lived, worked, and studied many years in California, DC, Central Europe and the Middle East.
-Omni-curious about most everything.
-This world is too big for one lifetime y'all!
+Lived, worked, and studied many years in California, DC, Central Europe and the Middle East to mention only a few.
+      I guess I'm just omni-curious.
+Can you blame me?
+The world is too vast for one lifetime y'all!
     actions:
       - type: action
         template: action